 Bangweulu is a community-owned protected wetland, jointly managed by African Parks since 2008.
 The protected area is home to 50,000 people who retain the right to sustainably harvest natural resources from it.
 However, for decades, unsustainable human pressure depleted Bangweulu’s wildlife and fish stocks.
 To preserve the wetlands for the benefit of people and wildlife, we work with communities to sustainably manage Bangweulu’s resources.
 Through implementing health and education programmes and community development projects to enhance local livelihoods, we position Bangweulu as the nucleus of a growing conservation-led economy.

-Bangweulu is one of the largest employers in the region.
-The team has grown considerably over the years, especially with the employment of the village scouts who now enjoy reliable remuneration and the benefit of all the necessary equipment to be effective in their roles.
+Bangweulu is the largest employer in the region.
+The management team has grown considerably over the years, especially with the employment of the village scouts, all of whom benefit from the reliable remuneration their jobs provide.

 With fishing being one of the main sources of revenue and protein for Bangweulu’s communities, it is essential that this resource is protected in a way that allows people to harvest without depleting supplies.
-Fishermen are now able to sell their fish in a community market built by African Parks, called the Muwele fish market, a centralised point of trade, and the aim of the market is to eliminate profiteering middlemen.
-Community sensitisation programmes to promote fishery regulations have heralded excellent results regarding compliance with a seasonal fishing ban, and the shift away from the illegal use of mosquito nets to catch fish.
+Fishermen are now able to sell their fish in Muwele fish market, a centralised point of trade for the community market built by African Parks.
+Community sensitisation programmes to promote fishery regulations have heralded excellent results regarding compliance with a seasonal fishing ban, and the shift away from the illegal and unsustainable use of mosquito nets to catch fish.

 Sign up to be the first to hear #GoodNews happening around African Parks.×